johnfairh/Bebop/Fw2020/test/notes.md

 * Collapse opens on link if NO hash change
 * Page load with location hash scrolls and opens

+# Item variations

+* Title is just a link
+* Title is apple-style mixed-color
+* Title is jazzy-style but multi-line
+* Title is apple-style and multi-line
+* Item is deprecated
+* Item has github link
+* Item has members link
+* Item has note for import/extension method
+* Item has default implementation

 # Misc

 * Link to discussion / topic heading adjust for fixed heading